guusj/books/Warbreaker_BrandonSanderson.md

 “I hate being a mercenary,” the man said.
 “You know why?”
 Shocked, Vivenna sat frozen, mouth opened slightly.
 “The prejudice,” the man said.
 “Everyone else, they work, they ask for recompense, and they are respected for it.
 Not mercenaries.
 We get a bad name just for doing our job.
 How many minstrels get spat on for accepting payment from the highest bidder?
 How many bakers feel guilty for selling more of pastries to one man, then selling those same pastries to the man’s enemies?”
 He eyed her.
 “No. Only the mercenary.
 Unfair, wouldn’t you say?”
-“W . . . who are you?”
+“Wh-who are you?”
 Vivenna finally managed to ask.
 She jumped as another man sat down on her other side.
 Large of girth, this man had a cudgel strapped to his back.
 A colorful bird was sitting on the end of it.
 “I’m Denth,” the first man said, taking her hand and shaking it.
 “That’s Tonk Fah.”
 “Pleased,” Tonk Fah said, taking her hand once Denth was through with it.
 “Unfortunately, Princess,” Denth said, “we’re here to kill you.”

 # 10
-Vivenna’s hair instantly bleached to a stark white.
-_Think!_ she told herself. _You’ve been trained in politics!
+Vivenna’s hair instantly bleached to a stark white. _Think!_ she told herself. _You’ve been trained in politics!
 You studied hostage negotiation.
-But . . . what do you do when you are the hostage?_
-Suddenly, the two men burst out laughing.
+But . . . what do you do when you are the hostage?_ Suddenly, the two men burst out laughing.
 The larger man thumped the table several times with his hand, causing his bird to squawk.
 “Sorry, Princess,” Denth—the thinner man—said, shaking his head.
 “Just a bit of mercenary humor.”
 “We kill sometimes, but we don’t murder,” Tonk Fah said.
 “That’s assassin work.”
 “Assassins,” Denth said, holding up a finger.
 “Now, _they_ get respect.
 Why do you suppose that is?
 They’re really just mercenaries with fancier names.”
 Vivenna blinked, struggling to get control of her nerves.
 “You’re not here to kill me,” she said, voice stiff.
 “So you’re just going to kidnap me?”
 “Gods, no,” Denth said.
 “Bad business, that.
 How do you make money at it?
 Every time you kidnap someone worth the ransom, you upset people a whole lot more powerful than you are.”
 “Don’t make important people angry,” Tonk Fah said, yawning.
 “Unless you’re getting paid by people who are even _more_ powerful.”
 Denth nodded.
 “And that isn’t even considering the feeding and care of captives, the exchanging of ransom notes, and the arranging of drop-offs.
 It’s a headache, I tell you.
 Terrible way to make money.”